Mar3yZhang/UCI-stock-prediction-test/README.md

 ![2](README.assets/MS-RoR.png)

 ## 4. Check the correlation between stocks
-The scatter matrix shows that the stock prices of Apple and Microsoft are approximately positively correlated.
-This is beacuse they are both in technology industry and keep growing.
+​	The scatter matrix shows that the stock prices of Apple and Microsoft are approximately positively correlated.

+​	This is because they are both in technology industry and keep growing.
 ![1](README.assets/correlation.png)

 ## 5. Check the Expected Returns and Risk